Unity-Technologies/UnityRenderStreaming/com.unity.renderstreaming/Documentation~/en/faq.md

 ### Video stream not showing in browser

 The browser version might be too old.
 Make sure that the latest version is installed.
-Or firewall settings can be caused by the issue, please try once to turn off it.
+Or firewall settings can also cause the issue, please try to turn it off once.

-Please try to check no error log on the browser console and Unity debug console.
+Please check if there is any error log on the browser console and Unity debug console.

 ### Web app doesn't run on Safari browser